-Anthony D. Anderson Named Inaugural Cantate Young Artist of Color
+Cantate Young Artists of Color Presents

+Artistic leadership of Cantate partners with an Advisory Council, made up exclusively of established BIPOC artists, to offer mentoring and career guidance, and to help build a professional network for selected emerging artists.
 Mentorship is central to the CYAC program, conceived by Music Director Victoria Gau.
-One principal mentor will be assigned to the young artist from his or her own discipline.
-After the first year of participation, each young artist will spend a year on the Advisory Council as a “peer advisor”, thus becoming a resource for the next young artist.
-Cantate expects these relationships to be ongoing, with the mentorship continuing in a looser format, as well as possible future performance opportunities.
+One principal mentor is assigned to the young artist from his or her own discipline.
+After the first year of participation, each young artist will spend a year on the Advisory Council as a “peer advisor,” thus becoming a resource for the next young artist.
+Cantate expects these relationships to be ongoing, as program alumni return to perform or present their works with Cantate as seasoned professionals, and they continue to receive mentorship and advise the program.
 Serving on the Advisory Council are conductor Stanley Thurston, composer Carlos Simon, and vocalist Kevin Short.

 Born and raised in Washington, D.C., Ronald “Trey” Walton has been performing and composing music since the age of twelve.
 He is an accomplished multi-instrumentalist, composer, arranger, and conductor whose works have been showcased in recital halls and churches up and down the east coast.
 Ronald Walton has written music in a wide variety of genres: chamber, orchestral, vocal, opera, and jazz.
 His first full opera, for which he served as both librettist and composer, was Dear Louie.

 He has been part of the music ministry in several churches as a music director or organist and currently serves as organist at Mount Zion United Methodist Church, the area’s oldest African-American Congregation.
 Ronald also serves as the Jazz Ensemble Music Director for the Coalition for African-Americans in the Performing Arts (CAAPA).